Rui's (handsome) headshot

 Rui Pan*, Yiming Lei*, Jialong Li, Zhiqiang Xie, Binhang Yuan, Yiting Xia

-ACM HotNets 2022
+ACM HotNets 2022, Austin, TX

 This paper discusses why flow scheduling does not apply to distributed deep learning training and presents EchelonFlow, the first network abstraction to bridge the gap.
 EchelonFlow deviates from the common belief that semantically related flows should finish at the same time.
 We reached the key observation, after extensive workflow analysis of diverse training paradigms, that distributed training jobs observe strict computation patterns, which may consume data at different times.
 We devise a generic method to model the drastically different computation patterns across training paradigms, and formulate EchelonFlow to regulate flow finish times accordingly.
 Case studies of mainstream training paradigms under EchelonFlow demonstrate the expressiveness of the abstraction, and our system sketch suggests the feasibility of an EchelonFlow scheduling system.